microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 returning void.
 All data passing between stages should use global variables in the ``Input`` and ``Output`` storage class.

-To handle this difference, we emit an wrapper function as the SPIR-V entry function around the HLSL source code entry function.
+To handle this difference, we emit a wrapper function as the SPIR-V entry function around the HLSL source code entry function.
 The wrapper function is responsible to read data from SPIR-V ``Input`` global variables and prepare them to the types required in the source code entry function signature, call